-\Ana Cristina Pimentel is a Senior Partner to Armando Henriques, Ana Cristina Pimentel & Associados, Sociedade de Advogados, RL, a Portuguese Law Firm formally registered in 1999, although some Partners started their practice back in the years 80.
-The main areas of activity of the Firm include maritime law, transport law an insurance law.
-She took her degree in Law in Belgium, at the Université Catholique de Louvain-La-Neuve, in 1991 and she also obtained a Post graduation in Maritime Law at the London Metropolitan University (London Guildhall University), in the United Kingdom, in 2003.
+Ana Cristina Pimentel is a Senior Partner to Armando Henriques, Ana Cristina Pimentel & Associados, Sociedade de Advogados, RL, a Portuguese Law Firm formally registered in 1999, although some Partners started their practice back in the 80's.
+The main areas of activity of the firm include maritime law, transport law and insurance law.
+She took her degree in Law in Belgium, at the Université Catholique de Louvain-La-Neuve, in 1991 and she also obtained a Post graduate degree in Maritime Law at the London Metropolitan University (London Guildhall University), in the United Kingdom, in 2003.
 She is a Lawyer registered at the Portuguese Bar Association since 1994.